1037759391/tiktokchina/README.md

-# CHI 24 Submission
+# VINCI 24 Submission

 ## Description
-This repository contains the submission for the CHI 24, including the source code of the prototype, the dataset of the user study, and the analysis code.
+This repository contains the submission for the VINCI 24, including the source code of the prototype, the dataset of the user study, and the analysis code.

 ## Abstract
 Impulsive purchasing tendencies exist on Douyin, the most popular Chinese social media platform, primarily due to the users’ exposure